 In addition to 75 years of comic book history, different variations of Themyscira have also been depicted in many of DC's animated projects, numerous video games, and toylines.

-How Will Diana's Birthplace Be Depicted In The Wonder Woman Feature Film?
+How Was Diana's Birthplace Depicted In Wonder Woman?

-Based on the glimpses of Themyscira in the Wonder Woman trailers, its visuals look more beautiful than we ever could have imagined.
+In Wonder Woman, the visuals of Themyscira were more beautiful than we ever could have imagined.
 To depict this mythical place, director Patty Jenkins and her team filmed off the coasts of Italy and southern China to create an enhanced ethereal landscape.

 Producer, Charles Roven offered insight into the isle's unique atmosphere in an interview, saying: